nidhishah989/Microblogging-twitter/README.md

 --------------------------------------------------------------------
 #### Project details - likesworker.py

-This file is a worker file that check the like for invalid post or not
+  This file is a worker file that check the like for invalid post or not.
 -------------------------------------------------------------------
 #### How to test an example run for this project:
 1. ##### for dynamodb database setup..
    1) Open new terminal- open the folder where dynamodb downladed.
       Note: we use "US West (Oregon) Region" dynamodb version